Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

-To check further, the reliability of THDE model being a generalized model of dark energy in contrast to the present observational data we studied the evolurion using the geometrical pair called the statefinder pair $\{r,s\}$ constructed from the scale factor and its derivatives, first defined by Sahni et al. \cite{Sahni:2002fz,Alam:2003sc}.
-The relationship connecting the statefinder pairs and the scale factor of the universe are given by
+To check further, the reliability of THDE model being a generalized model of dark energy in contrast to the present observational data we studied the evolution using the geometrical pair called the statefinder pair $\{r,s\}$ constructed from the scale factor and its derivatives, first defined by Sahni et al. \cite{Sahni:2002fz,Alam:2003sc}.
+The relationship connecting the statefinder pair and the scale factor of the universe are given by

-It is lucid from \eqref{eqn:S3.1:1}, $r$ is third order derivative of $`a'$ and $s$ is related to $`r'$ and $`q'$ linearly.
-The statefinder pair $\{r,s\}$ can also be expressed in terms Hubble parameter and it's derivatives as
+It is lucid from \eqref{eqn:S3.1:1}, $r$ is third order derivative of `$a$' and $s$ is related to `$r$' and `$q$' linearly.
+The statefinder pair $\{r,s\}$ can also be expressed in terms of Hubble parameter and its derivatives as

 Using equation \eqref{eqn:S1:14} in the above equations will results in the following two expressions in terms of model parameters